Accrufer (ferric maltol)

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: FDA Approvals, Highlights, and Summaries: Family Medicine - Medscape - Feb 27, 2020.
+Cite this: FDA Approvals, Highlights, and Summaries: Internal Medicine - Medscape - Feb 27, 2020.